12 Essentials for Medical Interpreter Assignments: What to Take With You

 Whether you work for one or multiple agencies, the main purpose of the binder is to keep your paperwork organized.
 Consider using dividers if you work for several agencies.

 - hard copies of employment verification forms (EVFs)—these contain all the info you need for your assignments (location, department, patient name and MRN)

-evaluation forms (sometimes you’ll be asked to give these to the medical providers you interpret for, and they will fax them directly to the language agency)
+evaluation forms (some agencies will request that you give these to the medical providers you interpret for, and they will complete them and fax them directly to the language agency)

 - a log to document assignment information (see sample below)

 Note: Remember that EVFs are confidential documents, so you should never keep copies of these for your records.

 Whether you charge for the time between your arrival time and your patient's appointment start time will depend on the rates and terms you agreed on when you signed the contract with each agency.

 Most interpreters will use an online bilingual dictionary if they can.
 Of course—this is ideal.
 But keep in mind that you won’t always get a signal in the room or facility you interpret in, so it's a good idea to always have a paperback copy of a bilingual dictionary with you.

 I take the by Glenn T. Rogers, MD to all my assignments because it is so thorough and I like its smaller size.
 In addition, I sometimes also take with me the Spanish-English/English-Spanish Medical Dictionary, Fourth Edition by Onyria Herrera McElroy, PhD and Lola L. Grabb, M.A. because it has great images with labels which helps patients understand medical concepts.
 Spanish-English/English-Spanish Medical Dictionary, Fourth Edition

 Expect a lot of wait time during assignments, so always keep something interesting with you to read during those long stretches.